Search for answers or browse articles about Sintel Apps

 The app never elevates or bypasses user permissions

-If you plan to allow external users or anonymous access, this is handled separately.
+If you plan to allow external users or anonymous use, this is handled separately.

 Approval must be granted by a tenant administrator